-Ghost Donkey (The Cosmopolitan)
+Ghost Donkey (The Cosmopolitan of Las Vegas)

 Take your love for Mexican cuisine to creative new levels at Ghost Donkey.
 Sample from the large mezcal and tequila menu or go rogue with the Mushroom Margarita: Using a delicious Mexican truffle, huitlacoche, alongside joven mezcal, you won’t soon forget this innovative cocktail.
 Cool down with the new, frozen Stealth Margarita, which will give you a spicy, chilly jolt.
 Pair either of these favorites with the Truffle Nachos and this year’s Cinco de Mayo won’t soon be forgotten.

-China Poblano (The Cosmopolitan)
+China Poblano (The Cosmopolitan of Las Vegas)

 China Poblano is what happens when you mix Chinese and Mexican cuisine – and it’s straight-up delicious.
 With a huge tequila list, including mezcal flights; Chinese cocktails; and the foamy, one-of-a-kind salt-air margarita, this is the place to get a really good drink.
 On Cinco de Mayo, it’ll have a special menu, mariachi and more.